bmj76/Udacity-NeighborhoodMap-Project/README.md

 ## Developer Information

-Bower was used to manage dependencies.
+Bower was used to manage project dependencies.
 Please review the bower.json file for more information.

 The bootstrap library is used to ensure responsive design.
 A bootstrap modal window is used to create an overlay when the Filter Markers button is pushed.